 More after the break

 You might also have space restrictions.
-If you haven’t room for multiple components, you’ll need to consider if you can pool certain functions, such as a turntable with built-in phono stage, a ready-made system with amplifier and CD player combined, or active speakers, to reduce the number of boxes to accommodate.
+If you haven’t room for multiple components, you’ll need to consider if you can pool certain functions (such as a turntable with built-in phono stage, a ready-made system with amplifier and CD player combined, or active speakers) to reduce the number of boxes you have to accommodate.

 Choose the right speakers

-Speakers react differently depending on their position in a room and how close they are to each other and to any walls, so the best-sounding pair you can afford when listening at a dealership might not be the best-sounding pair when you get them home.
+Stereo speakers react differently depending on their position in a room, and how close they are to each other and to any walls, so the best-sounding pair you can afford when listening at a dealership might not be the best-sounding pair when you get them home.
 We always recommend measuring the dimensions of your room when it comes to choosing the right speakers.

 Consider all options